S-Coding-Stuff/Machine_Learning_10/README.md

 # 🧠 10 Days of Machine Learning - 10 Topics, 10 Mini Projects

-This repository is my personal **revision sprint** to quickly refresh core machine learning by building something small and concrete for each topic.
+This repository is my personal **revision sprint** to quickly refresh ideas on core machine learning by building something small and concrete for each topic.
 Each folder contains Jupyter Notebooks containing short notes.

 ## 🛣️ Roadmap